mharis05/propertyFinderCucumberTests/README.md

 ## How to Run:
 - Place the chrome and Firefox driver binaries in C:/drivers/ folder. (this path can be changed in BrowserInvoke.java class)
 - Create a folder named 'Test' as C:/Test to contain screenshot and output files (this path can be changed in Utils.java class)
-- Run tests by executing TestRunner.java class using your IDE or maven.
+- Run tests by executing TestRunner.java class using your IDE or maven by using the command: mvn test -Dcucumber.options="src/test/resources"